fdoebbelin/Wissen/Obsidian/Help/Obsidian Sync/Set up Obsidian Sync on another device.md

 Obsidian Sync displays a green checkmark in the bottom-right corner when it has finished syncing the vaults.

-If you don't want to sync the entire vault to your device, refer to [[Select files and settings to sync]].
+If you don't want to sync the entire vault to your device, refer to [Select files and settings to sync](Select%20files%20and%20settings%20to%20sync.md).